 Some accident victims are fortunate enough to walk away with no injuries or sustain injuries that heal with a few weeks of treatment.
 On the other hand, some accidents cause injuries that completely change the course of a victim’s life.
 Paralyzing spinal cord injuries are catastrophic injuries that leave victims with permanent disabilities that can affect almost every aspect of their lives.
 Paralysis is also an extremely costly condition, and victims should be aware of when they have the right to seek compensation for their losses.
-You should discuss any paralyzing injuries with our personal injury lawyer at Quattrochi and Torres as soon as possible.
+You should discuss any paralyzing injuries with our personal injury lawyer at Quattrochi, Torres, and Taormina as soon as possible.

 The Costs of Paralysis